What is virtual disk?

 Chunked virtual disks introduced by VMware to create FAT-compatible virtual disks.
 Since FAT has limitations to file size, VMware products support splitting of virtual disk to fragments (chunks) not larger than 2GB each.
 To read such chunked virtual disks assembling chunks into one virtual image is required.
 The function is available in UFS Explorer Professional Recovery and UFS Explorer RAID Recovery through tools for RAID-building or via RAID Access Plugin - RAID Builder for all standard UFS Explorer software.

 ESX Server Storage virtual disks could be shared over network from VMware ESX Server, however, known issue of file sharing software for ESX is that virtual disk files are often shared as blank.
-To access file from such virtual disk, the file should be transfered from ESX server to 'local' storage first.
+To access file from such virtual disk, the file should be transferred from ESX server to 'local' storage first.